LW

 For a tool that runs in a tight loop, paying the cost once at startup and having zero per-request I/O is the right trade-off.
 The server starts in under a second and every subsequent call is pure computation.

-Deep Dive: The Anti-Hallucination Pipeline
+Deep Dive: The Validation Pipeline

 Why This Matters